StefanHasensperling/WS_Protocol/README.md

 If you find more Tags, please make a pull request, and I will be happy to add them

 # How did this Library come to be
+The motivation for this library was that i needed to get some production statistics from Beverage Packaging Machines, that did not support other protocols.
+Since there where no libraries for the WS Protocol, I made one.

 This library was entirely created by "Reverse Engineering" of the communication Protocol between an existing filling machine and an MES application.
 I do not have access to the "Weihenstephaner Standard", so everything was done by Packet Capturing and Reverse Engineering of Plc programs.
 This means that this library "works" but is probably not fully "Weihenstephaner Standard" compliant.